Business and Information Technology

 Credits 1

 Students examine the foundations of the American legal system and learn the rights and responsibilities of citizens and businesses.
 Students gain knowledge and skills by exploring economic and social concepts related to laws governing business and individuals.
 Focus areas include contracts, consumer protection, criminal law, tort law, international law, family/domestic law, employment law, cyber law, and careers in the legal profession.
-Students may combine classroom instruction and work-based learning opportunities in an approved position with continuing supervision.

 Business Management